glowbuzzer/netPI-netx-programming-examples/README.md

 The driver will be installed into the folder `/opt/cifx`.

-The library needed for linking it to applications will be installed into folder `/usr/lib`.
+The cifX API function library needed for linking will be installed into folder `/usr/lib`.
 Basic include files needed for compilations will be installed into folder `/usr/include`.

 ##### netX firmware installation

 To install a firmware package move to the folder `firmwares` and call

-`dpkg -i netpi-pns-3.12.0.2.deb' for PROFINET IO device firmware
+`dpkg -i netpi-pns-3.12.0.2.deb` for PROFINET IO device firmware

 or

-`dpkg -i netpi-eis-2.12.5.0.deb' for EtherNet/IP adapter firmware
+`dpkg -i netpi-eis-2.12.5.0.deb` for EtherNet/IP adapter firmware

 A firmware package extracts its firmware into the folder `/opt/cifx/deviceconfig/FW/channel0`.